Paul Tudor Jones: Just Capital

 He set up the nonprofit Just Capital to help Americans learn about companies that are considered "just".
 The organization uses data to discover which companies are most involved with the priorities Americans find most important.
 The nonprofit uses an annual, multi-phase survey to find out what these priorities are.
 Just Capital also operates a for profit ETF (exchange traded fund) comprising only companies believed to be "just".

 Politics and associations

 A political independent, Jones has donated money to numerous Democratic and Republican candidates.
 In 2012 he donated $200,000 to Mitt Romney.
 During the 2008 presidential election, Jones hosted a 500-person fundraiser at his Greenwich home for then-candidate Barack Obama.
 Jones also donated to John McCain and Rudy Giuliani's presidential campaigns.
+Jones donated $50,000 to Kathy Hochul in 2023.

 Jones previously served as a director of the Futures Industry Association and was instrumental in the creation and development of an education-arm for the association—the then Futures Industry Institute, a research institute later renamed the Institute for Financial Markets based in Washington D.C.
 Mr. Jones was also an advocate for the design and implementation of the first ethics training course that became the standard for exchange membership on all futures exchanges in the United States.